 I like that we can change the questions and even make up our own, but, honestly, a lot of the questions were just kind of conversation starters.
 A question about my grandpa’s favorite educator led into all kinds of stories about his family being sharecroppers and how he drove tractors when he was 5 and quit school to help the family when he was in 6th grade.
 We never did hear about an actual teacher he had. 😄 It was cool hearing his history come alive.
 It’s a bit of work with all the transcribing, but, ultimately, it’s been a fascinating journey.

 As a side note— we visit them often, and I guess I’d taken for granted that they’d be around forever.
 Doing StoryWorth with them has made me make it a point to visit more often, and sadly, it’s let me see firsthand the diminishing mind of my grandma, which is bittersweet.
 I love hearing her tell the stories, but, between her hearing loss and failing memory, most of the questions for her ended up being answered by my papa.
 I’m so glad we did it this year cause I don’t know how much time we have left.” – Hip2Save Team Member, Stacy

 StoryWorth lets you customize your book with pictures from the past.

 Want to make your personalized book even more special?
 Old family photos or childhood pictures are sure to put a smile on your recipient’s face and make their blast from the past more memorable.
 My sisters and I were lucky enough to track down a few old photos of my dad back in the day with his siblings and a few of us when we were little.
 They really made our StoryWorth book priceless!

 A gift from the heart is worth more than any other gift.

-StoryWorth is a gift for both the giver and the receiver and it’s such a special way to learn more about the people you love while honoring their past and preserving it for future generations.
+StoryWorth is a gift for both the giver and the recipient, and it’s such a special way to learn more about the people you love while honoring their past and preserving it for future generations.
 It’s also a great way to reconnect with your parents, siblings, or other loved ones over the new stories that are shared each week.